 At various times throughout the school year, students will be required to attend enrichment assemblies and programs.
 Such assemblies and programs are presented by guest speakers to discuss and present topics of interest to students.
 When possible, enrichment assemblies and programs will be announced to parents and students in advance.
-Should a parent choose to opt his/her child out of the assembly or program, he/she must do so in writing addressed to the Director.
+Should a parent choose to opt their student out of the assembly or program, they must do so in writing addressed to the director.